 Scent

-It probably goes without saying, but your dog's nose is far better than any humans.
-Well, that's not entirely true, we have some of the same hardware, but the difference is really in the brain.
-Dog's brains are just wired for the sense of smell in a way that our never can be.
+It probably goes without saying, but your dog's nose is far better than any human's.
+Well, that's not entirely true.
+We have some of the same hardware, but the difference is really in the brain.
+Dogs' brains are just wired for the sense of smell in a way that ours never can be.

 In training, when a dog is food motivated, we use scent in association with food.
-Meal time can become training time because a hungry dog in proximity to food will be more motivated and engaged.
+Meal time can become training time because a hungry dog near food will be more motivated and engaged.
 Our approach is, You want this?
 Great!
 If you do what I want, you get what you want!

 Body Language

-Dogs are hyper aware of every little bit of our body language, and this is one of the primary ways that we have communicated with them over the last 20-40 thousand years they evolved with us.
+Dogs are hyper-aware of every little bit of our body language, which is one of the primary ways we have communicated with them over the last 20-40 thousand years they evolved with us.
 They've had a lot of time to get dialed into our every move.
 This is why their powers of observation seem to be almost mystical.
-They watch the positioning of our body, our posture, how relaxed or tense we are, facial expressions and more.
+They watch our body's positioning, posture, how relaxed or tense we are, facial expressions, and more.
 This is an entire language to a dog.
-Whether we are aware of it or not, we are always communicating through our body language, and to a dog we are speaking volumes.
-Our emotional state is often reflected in body language and tone of voice and dogs will pick up on that and internalize it, mirroring our internal state within themselves.
+Whether we are aware of it or not, we are always communicating through our body language; to a dog, we speak volumes.
+Our emotional state is often reflected in body language and tone of voice, and dogs will pick up on that and internalize it, mirroring our internal state within themselves.
 This is why dogs are often a reflection of their owners or their home environment.
 If there is a lot of stress and anxiety in a home, the dog is much more likely to have issues with stress and anxiety.
 This is particularly true of German dogs, German Shepherds in particular.

-When training, we encourage engagement by teaching the dog to look at us and pay attention to what we are doing.
-Proper canine leadership also requires that we keep our bodies relaxed, our emotions calm and that we stand up straight so that we project confidence and control.
+When training, we encourage engagement by teaching the dog to look at us and pay attention to our actions.
+Proper canine leadership also requires that we keep our bodies relaxed, our emotions calm, and our posture straight so that we project confidence and control.

 Tone of Voice

 In training, we use the tone of voice to convey approval or disapproval.
-Most of the time, we are using a voice prompt, i.e. command, in a happy, high pitched tone of voice with the voice rising in tone at the end of the word.
-This is the same technique that we use to designate something as a question in english.
-As we get to the end of the sentence, the last word has a higher tone to it.
-When we do that, the dog's get the meaning that what they have just done is good, while they build recognition for the pattern of sounds we are using to mark that activity.
-We never mark a prompt with a low tone of voice, that just creates stress and tension.
+Most of the time, we use a voice prompt, i.e., command, in a happy, high-pitched tone, with the voice rising at the end of the word.
+This is the same technique we use to designate something as a question in English.
+As we get to the end of the sentence, the last word has a higher tone.
+When we do that, the dogs understand that what they have just done is good, while they build recognition for the pattern of sounds we are using to mark that activity.
+We never mark a prompt with a low tone of voice, which creates stress and tension.
 Also, if you want your dog to know and like their name, never use it when scolding them.
 If they've done something bad and you are unhappy about it, don't use their name.
 "Bad Dog" is better than "Bad Mabel!"
-If you do, they'll be looking to make a getaway any time you use their name!
+If you do, they'll be looking to make a getaway whenever you use their name!

 Touch

 Can be the most powerful communicator, one that overrides many of the others.
-Positive touch, including soothing touches and petting can be used as a reward, while negative touch, which includes leash tugs, poking, slapping, leaning, biting and mouthing, adds pressure and can assertiveness and result in stress.
+Positive touch, including soothing touches and petting, can be used as a reward.
+In contrast, negative touch, which includes leash tugs, poking, slapping, leaning, biting, and mouthing, adds pressure and can result in stress.

 Too much positive touch can work against you if you are trying to reward your dog for good behavior.
-You can create so much excitement that it results in a huge distraction which destroys the connection that you are trying to make between a good behavior and a reward.
-When I'm training a dog, I'll use a nice tone of voice in addition to a slight, and brief, touch to a dog's shoulder or side of the face.
-Usually for an excitable dog I'll touch an area that has less muscle and more bone - like the side of the face - to keep the level of excitement low.
-For a calm dog, I will usually touch the shoulder as it has more muscle and the effect of the touch will convey greater excitement.
+You can create so much excitement that it results in a huge distraction, destroying the connection you are trying to make between good behavior and a reward.
+When training a dog, I'll use a nice tone of voice in addition to a slight and brief touch to a dog's shoulder or side of the face.
+Usually, for an excitable dog, I'll touch an area with less muscle and more bone - like the side of the face - to keep the level of excitement low.
+For a calm dog, I will usually touch the shoulder as it has more muscle, and the effect of the touch will convey greater excitement.

 Dogs often use touch to train humans!
-Dogs who lean on you, put their paws on you, step on your feet, jump up on you, nip you, put their mouth on your or push you with their nose are using negative touch to communicate their desires by adding pressure to us to get us to do something they want.
-Usually it's for attention, play, food or to go outside.
+Dogs who lean on you, put their paws on you, step on your feet, jump up on you, nip you, put their mouth on you, or push you with their nose are using negative touch to communicate their desires by adding pressure to us to get us to do something they want.
+Usually, it's for attention, play, food, or to go outside.
 This type of communication from a dog often signals disrespect and should be ignored or corrected.
-A dog will rarely, if ever, use negative touch on a pack leader, so if your dog is doing it to you, chances are, you are not the leader!
+A dog will rarely, if ever, use negative touch on a pack leader, so if your dog does it to you, chances are, you are not the leader!